sandy-0fficial/weather/README.md

 This simple application uses very basic structure in order to run this app.
 	1) Python for backend
 	2) html and css for frontend
-	3)Openweather API to retrieve information of weather. l
+	3) Openweather API to retrieve information of weather. l
 This app is developed in *linux OS* with VScode.